ClimateMisinformation/Scrapers/infrastructure/cloud_functions/dailymail/readme.md

 - A Google account
 - Python 3
 - Pip3
+- Google Services authentication

 ## Usage
 Go to  https://console.cloud.google.com  and select a project.
-In this example the project  is called "project-id: eng-lightning-244220"
+In this example the project  is called "project-id: linux-academy-project-91522"

 ### Create a topic
-- projects/eng-lightning-244220/topics/dailymail-urls
+- projects/linux-academy-project-91522/topics/hello_topic

 ### Create a subscription
-- projects/eng-lightning-244220/subscriptions/dailymail-urls-sub
+- projects/linux-academy-project-91522/subscriptions/hello_topic-sub

-### Create a datatable
+### Create a dataset and table
-Go to https://console.cloud.google.com/bigquery?project=eng-lightning-244220 and create a datatable.
-The datatable in this example is called "CollectedURLs".
-Its URL is https://console.cloud.google.com/bigquery?project=eng-lightning-244220&p=eng-lightning-244220&page=dataset&d=CollectedURLs
+Go to https://console.cloud.google.com/bigquery?project=linux-academy-project-91522 and create a datatable.
+The dataset in this example is called "my_dataset ".
+Its URL is https://console.cloud.google.com/bigquery?project=linux-academy-project-91522&p=linux-academy-project-91522&page=dataset&d=my_dataset

 ### Create a schema for the data table
-The schema for the article is :
+In this example the data table is called my_table.
+The schema for the table, so each article is :

     'name': 'url', 'type': 'STRING'
     'name': 'title', 'type': 'STRING'